dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/dylanzenner/greenhouse_gas_emissions_de_pipeline)
 # SF-Greenhouse Gas Emissions DE Pipeline

 Tracking greenhouse gas emissions in San Francisco across department, source type, consumption units, and fiscal year.
-Completly hosted in the AWS ecosystem in cluding a dashboard built with Amazon Quicksight.
+Completly hosted in the AWS ecosystem including a dashboard built with Amazon Quicksight.

 **If you would like to replicate this project deploy the CloudFormation templates in the cfn directory.**